-

 Ages 4–8 participate in structured, age-based classrooms with built-in peer speaking opportunities.
 Returning campers ages 9+ may return as campers or serve as Junior Counselors, providing leadership and modeling brave communication.

-While traditional therapy builds skills, CKC-DC gives children a fun, safe, and brave environment to practice speaking and use their skills in everyday life – just in time for the new school year and other daily social situations.
+While traditional therapy builds skills, CKC-DC gives children a fun, safe, and brave environment to practice their speaking skills in everyday life – just in time for the new school year and other daily social situations.

 Where